-The most impressive health benefits of cinnamon sticks include its ability to help manage diabetes, protect against fungal and bacterial infections, anticancer properties, and improve brain function.
+The most impressive health benefits of cinnamon include its ability to help manage diabetes, protect against fungal and bacterial infections, anticancer properties, and improve brain function.
 It is also helpful in preventing certain cognitive disorders, improving digestion, and boosting the immune system.

 What is Cinnamon?